phax/ph-oton/README.md

     * Updated to Jetty 9.4.34
     * Updated to Apache commons-net 3.7.2
     * Updated to Bootstrap 4.5.3
+    * Improved handling of generic children for HTML tables
 * v8.2.8 - 2020-09-17
     * Updated to Jakarta JAXB 2.3.3
 * v8.2.7 - 2020-09-15